-Corruption and potential conflicts of interest between the many business interests of national, state, and municipal officials have been cited as an impediment to business operations by the Investment Climate Statements and the US Department of State.
+Corruption and potential conflicts of interest between national, state, and municipal officials have been cited as an impediment to business operations by the Investment Climate Statements and the US Department of State.
 Several ex-national government officials have been convicted on corruption charges under the Federated States of Micronesia (FSM)'s Financial Management Act, usually for fraud in procurement.
 These risks persist: there have been no reports of significant improvement in the transparency of government procurement processes or declaration of business interests.
 FSM's constitution allows trade unions in the small private sector, but none have been established.

-There is no known terrorist activity, including financing, in Micronesia.
+There is no known terrorist activity in Micronesia.

-Micronesia enjoys the protection of the United States in security matters.
+Micronesia enjoys the protection of the United States.
 It faces no known threat from neighbouring states.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.